Insurable Earnings - Drivers in the Transportation Industry

 Reporting earnings under the IJA for Ontario-based employers

-The IJA specifies methods for reporting earnings of all workers whose employers are registered in more than one Canadian jurisdiction, see 14-02-12, Insurable Earnings - Interjurisdictional Agreement.
+The IJA specifies methods for reporting earnings of all workers whose employers are registered in more than one Canadian jurisdiction, refer to 14-02-12, Insurable Earnings - Interjurisdictional Agreement.
 The United States (US) is not a co-signator to this agreement.

 If an Ontario-based employer has a driver travelling through a jurisdiction which does not require the employer to report earnings to that jurisdiction, the earnings based on mileage travelled in that jurisdiction are reported to the WSIB.